stride3d/stride-docs/en/manual/graphics/cameras/index.md

 ## Camera scripts

 You can control cameras using **camera scripts**.
-Xenko includes three camera script templates: an FPS camera script, a side-scrolling camera script, and a basic camera controller script.
+Stride includes three camera script templates: an FPS camera script, a side-scrolling camera script, and a basic camera controller script.

 ### Add a camera script in Game Studio